Best Bike Lock of 2026: Strong and Practical

 They don’t test many locks.
 They don’t use standardized tools or methods.
 And without inside info, they don't necessarily attack the locks in the same way a thief would.
 So it’s difficult to be sure of the results.

 This is a really important point: it doesn't matter if you defeated a lock with a tool that thieves don't use.
-Thieves carry a limited tool set (cable cutters, medium size bolt cutters, pry bars and angle grinders).
+Thieves carry a limited tool set (cable cutters, medium-sized bolt cutters, pry bars, and angle grinders).

 They don't use nut splitters or expensive Japanese cable cutters.
 They don't use drills (anymore).
 And they don't pick locks!